 The Barker House was built in 1782 by Thomas & Penelope Barker.
 After hearing of the Boston Tea Party, Penelope Barker, along with 50 women held their own Edenton Tea Party and all signed a petition promising to boycott British goods on October 25, 1774.
 This was one of the first acts of political involvement of women in the New World.
 The petition was published by a London newspaper along with a political cartoon supporting the colonists in which women are pouring tea out of the tea caddies while the British tax men stand in the doorway.
 Titled "The Patriotic Ladies of Edenton," the original is in the British Museum.
 An enlargement hangs in the Barker House.

 "Taking Tea" is very important at the Barker House and is served on the third Wednesday of every month.
 Party sandwiches, breads and cakes, sweet treats and other appetizers are provided by the ladies of Edenton.
 I had to buy the cookbook with some of these fabulous old family recipes used for tea time.
 The recipes were compiled by the ladies of the Edenton Historical Commission.
-Here are some of the things we saw walking around the house.
-It was so interesting, I wish I had taken more pictures.

 While the house has three floors, it is quite small, but is actually larger than the initial home built in 1782.
 You can walk around at your own pace, but was not able to go to the 3rd floor.
 There were several volunteers offering tidbits of information on the history of the home, family and town.
 Genuine friendly southern charm.
 I love to listen to older ladies speaking with a beautiful southern accent.